marxus/babel-plugin-transform-property-prefix-symbol/README.md

 }, { });
 ```

-**WTF is "ס"?**
+**WTF is "ס" in your example?**

 "ס" is the hebrew character that sounds like S (Symbol)<br/>
-and also the first character for the hebrew words "Semel" and "Siman" (which both translates to Symbol)
+and also the first character for the hebrew words "Semel" and "Siman" (which both translates to Symbol)<br/>
+just my personal pick for a prefix, pick your own...

 ## Installation